Subscribe to stay updated

 It worth noting, that single-use packaging isn’t the bad guy here.
 Single-use packaging that’s oil-based and ends up in landfill is the culprit.

-Single-use plastics, such as algae-based Agar, are made from red algae, a naturally occurring substance that’s available in abundance.
+Single-use plastics like algae-based Agar, are made from red algae.
+This is a naturally occurring substance that’s available in abundance.
 This packaging is suited to pasta, cereals and other dry foods.

 Plant-based packaging solutions